 What happened in November

 November’s lockdown was considerably shorter, and, although lessons and tests were suspended, the level of disruption was not as great as in the first lockdown.

 Candidates whose test had been due to take place between 5th November and 2nd December saw their tests postponed on a rolling basis—though some of the planned 2nd December tests did go ahead.
 This differed from the first lockdown, where candidates had to rebook after their tests were cancelled outright.

 Additionally, the booking system stayed open.
 This meant that there was no sudden post-lockdown rush as had been the case in August.

-However, from a learner’s perspective, things have been closer to the November lockdown.
-For starters, the driving test booking system has remained open.
+Certain elements of the plan, though, are closer to the emergence from the November lockdown.
+That’s because the driving test booking system has remained open throughout.
 Similarly, the DVSA has been postponing rather than cancelling tests.
 This avoids the logistical issues involved with requiring candidates to rebook.

 All of this gives us hope that the transition back to driving could be a smooth one as we exit the third lockdown.
 Nonetheless, we’ll stay on the lookout for all the latest news, and will let you know how the rules will affect you.

 For the first time in a long while, we’ve got something to look forward to.
 Learners across the country are hoping that this is the summer they’ll finally learn to drive—but demand is likely to be higher than ever.

 If you want to get your licence this summer, then now’s the time to start planning to make that happen.
 PassMeFast offers driving courses across Great Britain, and we’re gearing up to help thousands of learners to pass with us.
 Don’t miss your chance to be one of them!
 Check out our full range of courses today and book in online or over the phone by calling 0333 123 4949.
 The road to driving doesn’t have to be long!